Chicago Pride Parade on North Side celebrates equality

 CHICAGO (WLS) --Thousands of people gathered Sunday on the Chicago's North Side for the 49th annual Chicago Pride Parade.

 The parade featured 150 floats, decorated vehicles, performance groups, and more all celebrating the LGBTQ Community.
-This year's theme is "Remember the Past, Create the Future."
+This year's theme was "Remember the Past, Create the Future."

 "That's really what it's all about is making sure that people can do that kind of a thing, really enjoy themselves to their fullest, at their best, and that's what we're all about.
 That's what we're here to do," said Matt McDougal.